railsuser2014/openobject-doc-book-en/source/book/3/3_7/statutory_taxes.rst

 *  *Childs Tax Account* : other tax accounts that can be used to supply the figure for taxation.

-.. tip::   **Note**  *Using Child Taxes*
+.. tip:: Using Child Taxes

 	You can use child taxes when you have a complex tax situation that you want to hide your end users from.
 	For example, you might define a motor mileage expenses product with a composite tax made up of two child taxes – a non-reclaimable private element and a reclaimable business element (which is the case in some European countries).

 	When your staff come to claim motor mileage, they do not need to know about this taxation, but the accounting impact of their claim will be automatically managed in Open ERP.

 The fields above apply the taxes that you specify and record them in the general accounts but don't provide you with the documentation that your tax authorities might need.
 For this use the Tax Declaration tab to define which Tax Cases should be used for this tax: